BrunoGeorgevich/brunogeorgevich/README.md

 # 👨‍💻 Bruno Georgevich Ferreira 👨‍💼

 🎓 Ph.D.
-Candidate at the University of Porto 🇵🇹 | 🤖 Robotics Researcher | 🌐 Computer Engineer
+Student at the University of Porto 🇵🇹 | 🤖 Robotics Researcher | 🌐 Computer Engineer

 🔍 Welcome to my GitHub profile!
 I am passionate about robotics and computer engineering, with a focus on developing cutting-edge technologies.
 Here's a bit about me: